-At this current time you have been advised to stay home unless you are a essential worker to restrict social contact.
-Our practice is therefore using Telphone contact 1st to prevent the spread of Coronavirus.
-Please Telephone first for advice.
-Your symptoms may be better sorted by telephone, saving us all from contact with Coronavisus cases.
+At this current time many people will have been advised to stay home unless you are a essential worker in order to restrict the spread of this virus.

 Telephone family or friends who may collect meds, sick lines or food on your behalf .